procyberian/knitter/README.md

 * Knitter is a tool for amassivus suite to manage application installations
 * Knitter is a package manager which lets us to easily manage installations, and scale up our installations
-* Knitter runs as a server and provided services to network users so we have choosen AGPLv3 or any later license fot that purpose
+* Knitter runs as a server and provided services to network users so we have choosen AGPLv3 or any later license for that purpose
 * Enjoy it!
 Happy hacking!

 ## Document License